lucee/lucee-docs/docs/03.reference/02.tags/input/_attributes/form.md

-HTML attribute: Specifies one ore more forms the input field belongs to
+HTML attribute: Specifies one or more forms the input field belongs to